keithdunnett/sgminer-recipes/MINING_RIG_RESILIENCE.md

 - for ethash, DAG generation must initialise correctly
 - valid shares must be found, transmitted to and accepted by our pools

-and broadly two types of failure condition for the purpose of prevention and reaction:
+and broadly two types of failure condition, for the purpose of prevention and reaction:

 - reliable failures
 - intermittent faults